Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: Proof of Theorem

-\paragraph{Theorem \ref{th:calibration}}\emph{ If $\mathcal{S}(p_\theta,(x,y))= -L(\theta;x,y)$ is a proper scoring rule, then is also a proper scoring rule. } \begin{proof} The scoring rule considered in our SSL framework is: .
-The proper scoring rule of the fully supervised problem is .
-Let p be the true distribution of the data $(x,y,r)$.
+The proof follows directly from unbiasedness and the MCAR assumption.
+The main interpretation of this theorem is that we can expect DeSSL to be as well-calibrated as the complete case. \begin{proof} The scoring rule considered in our SSL framework is: The proper scoring rule of the fully supervised problem is Let p be the true distribution of the data $(x,y,r)$.
 Under MCAR, $r$ is independent of $x$ and $y$, then $p(x,y,r)=p(r)p(x,y)$.

-Therefore, if $\mathcal{S}(p_\theta,(x,y))= -L(\theta;x,y)$ is a proper scoring rule, then $\\mathcal{S}'(p_\theta,(x,y,r))= - (\frac{rn}{n_l}L(\theta;x,y)+\lambda n (\frac{1-r}{n_u}-\frac{ r}{n_l})H(\theta;x))$ is also a proper scoring rule.
+Therefore, if $\mathcal{S}(p_\theta,(x,y))= -L(\theta;x,y)$ is a proper scoring rule, then $\mathcal{S}'(p_\theta,(x,y,r))= - (\frac{rn}{n_l}L(\theta;x,y)+\lambda n (\frac{1-r}{n_u}-\frac{ r}{n_l})H(\theta;x))$ is also a proper scoring rule.

 \end{proof}